Liveaboard.com

 Sicily

 Cruising Around the coast of Sicily is a fantastic experience with so much to offer.
 The island is home to some great historical sites, including the Greek theatre of Taormina; this site is the historical highlight of any visit to Sicily.
 Taormina is also home to one of the biggest archaeological sites in the world, the Valley of the Temples, which has been a UNESCO World Heritage Site since 1997.
 Aside from history, the site also has some breathtaking sea views.
-Taking time out of your cruise to enjoy a day trip driving along the Ionian coast is a great way to learn about Homer’s myths and explore the beautiful rugged coastline.
+Taking time out of your cruise to enjoy a day trip driving along the Ionian coast is a great way to learn about Homer’s myths and explore the beautiful, rugged coastline.
 No trip to Scilly would be complete without a visit to Mount Etna.
 The still-active volcano takes center stage on the island and is an exciting visit to an active Volcano.

 Sardinia And Corsica

-Often, cruises to Sardinia and Corsica are rolled into one experience, despite Sardinia being Italian and Corsica being French.
-The islands are so close that the straits between them are less than 20Km long.
+Cruises to Sardinia and Corsica are often rolled into one experience, despite Sardinia being Italian and Corsica being French.
+The islands are so close that their straits are less than 20 km long.
 There are many old towns and cities to explore In Sardinia, including the Capital, Cagliari, and Alghero.
 Heading over to Corsica, there are even more wonders to explore, including one of the most fascinating natural landscapes in the Mediterranean, Les Calanques de Piana.
 One of the highlights of visiting Corsica is its capital, Calvi.
-The stunning town is the perfect blend o history, beautiful beaches, fine dining, and spectacular topography.
+The stunning town perfectly blends history, beautiful beaches, fine dining, and spectacular topography.

 Best time to cruise in Italy